aisichenko/install_python/README.md

 Download these:
 - [miniconda3 for python3 64 bits](https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe).
 Barebones python, similar to Anaconda, but without the extra packages.
 - [GIT for windows](https://gitforwindows.org/).
 This is a file version management system.
 Comes with gitbash command prompt.
-- [Pycharm](https://www.jetbrains.com/pycharm/download/download-thanks.html?platform=windows&code=PCC).
-This is a visual interface for using python, similar to Spyder.
+You can also use the Anaconda prompt powershell.
 - `pip` is used to install most python packages, for instance `pip install numpy`.
 Right-click [this](https://bootstrap.pypa.io/get-pip.py) link and select save link as.
 Save this `get-pip.py` file under the `code` directory you just created above.

 ## Step 2